Board of Directors Biographies

 Financial Advisor and Senior Portfolio Advisor, Merrill Lynch, Pierce, Fenner & Smith Inc.

-Chris serves as a financial advocate by building a team designed around individual, corporate and institutional clientele, identifying opportunities of need and optimizing value.
+Chris Bryan serves as a financial advocate by building a team designed around individual, corporate and institutional clientele, identifying opportunities of need and optimizing value.
 He holds himself accountable to providing experiential, impartial advice and top-tiered service.
 His 20 plus years of experience has enabled him to deepen his knowledge and understanding in asset, liability, tax, risk and cash management.

 In addition to advocating, connecting and educating high net worth individuals, Chris also focuses his practice on employee benefit plans which include qualified retirement plans, non-qualified deferred compensation plans and executive compensation, with emphasis on defined benefit, defined contribution and employee stock ownership plans (ESOPs).
 Chris was recently named as a finalist for the 2015 Philadelphia SmartCEO Money Manager Award.
 Prior to joining Wells Fargo Advisors LLC, Chris worked for Morgan Stanley (formerly Smith Barney), Berkadia (formerly GMAC Commercial Mortgage), Comcast and PHH Mortgage (formerly Cendant).